insights

 A Beautiful Website Can Destroy Conversions

-Why beauty and conversion diverge
+Why beauty and conversion split apart

 The clearest example: the hero animation